-'Back to Blood' by Tom Wolfe (Little, Brown and Company)
+'Back to Blood' by Tom Wolfe is available in stores now.

 The city of Miami is racist, sex-obsessed, and confused in Tom Wolfe’s new novel “Back to Blood.”
 Wolfe, author of many bestsellers including “The Electric Kool-Aid Acid Test” and “The Bonfire of the Vanities,” is known for his daring narrative style.
 In “Back to Blood,” Wolfe tries to represent modern American life and the difficulty of maintaining distinct cultures in a rapidly homogenizing city.
 Through references to pop songs, iPhones, Spanish, and modern media, Wolfe tries to delve into contemporary Miami life.
 He ends up, however, betraying his age and separation from pop culture in awkward prose and word choices that are distracting from the central story.

 Struggles of racism and individuality play out in Miami’s scorching hot scenery, shifting between boats, police headquarters, and psychiatric offices.
 The characters are as varied and diverse as the scenery, but after a few tangential stories, Wolfe focuses the novel on Nestor Camacho, a Cuban-American police officer.
 Nestor starts the trajectory of the story when he follows orders to retrieve an illegal Cuban immigrant from the top of a ship’s mast.
 “How could you do that to a man of your own blood?” his father asks him angrily, forcing Nestor to think about his cultural identity as it conflicts with a high-demand job.